kasp1/Dozer/README.md

 Unless the `--no-api` command line argument is specified on the *Dozer Runner*, it will open the Websockets API for any custom UI or scripts to connect and get information about the pipeline's progress.

 The communication messages are *stringified* JSONs.
-Any newly connected client will automatically receive the `recap` message, which contains the list of pipeline steps and their *up-to-date* statuses and logs, and environment variables before and after their exeuction.
-Afterwards, there will be automatically coming messages when a step will change its status, when a step has a new output, and periodic updates about environment variables (between each step).
+Any newly connected client will automatically receive the `recap` message, which contains the list of pipeline steps and their *up-to-date* statuses and logs, and environment variables before and after their execution.
+Afterward, there will be automatically coming messages when a step will change its status when a step has a new output and periodic updates about environment variables (between each step).

 If the incoming message contains the `{ "recap": ... }` key, it will contain information about each step in the pipeline and its *up-to-date* history.

 If the incoming message contains `{ "step": ..., "output": ... }` keys, it will contain a new `output` content to be attached to the output history of the specified `step`.

-In the event of a step finishing, a message will arrive containing the `{ "step": ..., "status": ..., "totalTime": ..., "envVars": ...  }` keys. `totalTime` is the time which the step took to execute in milliseconds.
+In the event of a step finishing, a message will arrive containing the `{ "step": ..., "status": ..., "totalTime": ..., "vars": ...  }` keys.
+If total `totalTime` is present, it is the time that the step took to execute in milliseconds.